mrocklin/thesis/blocking.md

 #### Multiple Backends

 Because we invested in interfaces, we were able to trivially plug in a different backend.
-This is critical for the comparison and evaluation of components instead of systems.
+This ability is critical for the comparison and evaluation of components instead of systems.
 It also allows features to flow more smoothly between systems.
 A loose federation of components is less brittle than a monolithic system.
 Components with access to multiple clients encourage comparison, experimentation, and overall accelerate the evolution of scientific software.